 Or, you may prefer to make a personal super contribution of your own.
 These can potentially be claimed as a tax deduction.

-Tax deductible personal contributions are limited to $25,000 annually (set to rise to $27,500 from 1 July 2021).
+Tax deductible personal contributions are limited to $27,500 annually.
 This total includes your employer’s compulsory super contributions.
 You can’t claim a tax deduction for superannuation contributions paid by your employer directly to your super fund, only for personal super contributions that you make to your super fund.
-So, if your boss contributes $15,000 to your super, your personal contributions, on which you may be able to claim a tax deduction, are limited to $10,000 in a financial year.
+So, if your boss contributes $15,000 to your super, your personal contributions, on which you may be able to claim a tax deduction, are limited to $12,500 in a financial year.

 Consolidate multiple super balances